helgridly/canonize/drafts/qualms-large-accounts.md

 @br___ian @ehipassiko444 @meridians_ @mettafied @smiling_for_fun @rutabaga @junemarie @sonikudzu also i don't think it's stupid. i think it's a very good question

+---
+Jarsen>          @dpinkshadow Oh yeah.
+I remember this guy.
+He was the one who was like “ever since
+                 I got enlightened I am uninterested in the people around me” 1815384481404174700 @dpinkshadow 1815362396703142105

+dpinkshadow>     @Jarsen lmao
+                 1815386221612249359 @Jarsen 1815384481404174700

+selflathing>     @Jarsen @dpinkshadow this is validating and hilarious, ty for sharing
+                 1815387772540067929 @Jarsen 1815384481404174700

+                 @dpinkshadow i didn't get myself blocked but i did unfollow him some time ago. a common type of guy around here and not one i'm interested in engaging with

+                 i doubt you will find this a huge loss